lenddoefl/triggers/docs/basic_concepts.rst

    In this way, you can "chain" trigger tasks together.

-   We will cover cascading in more detail in :doc:`/configuration`.
+   We will cover cascading in more detail in :doc:`tasks`.

 .. _basic-concepts-task-instances: